BS 7671 APPENDIX 4

 Identify the cable type

 Determine whether you are using PVC (thermoplastic) or XLPE/LSF (thermosetting) cable, whether it is single-core or multicore, and whether it is armoured or non-armoured.
-This determines the table letter (D, E, F, H, J) and number.
+Table 4A3 of Appendix 4 maps that description straight to the table letter (D, E, F, G, H, J) and number.

 2